Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/kbuild/kconfig-language.rst

 Work on kconfig is welcomed on both areas of clarifying semantics and on evaluating the use of a full SAT solver for it.
-A full SAT solver can be desirable to enable more complex dependency mappings and / or queries, for instance on possible use case for a SAT solver could be that of handling the current known recursive dependency issues.
+A full SAT solver can be desirable to enable more complex dependency mappings and / or queries, for instance one possible use case for a SAT solver could be that of handling the current known recursive dependency issues.
 It is not known if this would address such issues but such evaluation is desirable.
 If support for a full SAT solver proves too complex or that it cannot address recursive dependency issues